The A-Z list of student clubs and organizations at Caldwell University.

 Coach – TBD

-The Caldwell College Student Nurse Club was created to support students in the undergraduate nursing program by promoting communication between the students, faculty, and administration.
-In addition, the CCSNC aids in the development of the whole person and his or her professional role(s) and brings awareness to the need for health care of individuals in all walks of life.
-The goal of the CCSNC is to maximize the academic success and personal growth of nursing students, as well as serve as a resource for pre-nursing students.
-Membership in CCSNC is open to teachers.
+The Caldwell University Student Nurse Club was created to support students in the undergraduate nursing program by promoting communication between the students, faculty, and administration.
+In addition, the CUSNC aids in the development of the whole person and his or her professional role(s) and brings awareness to the need for health care of individuals in all walks of life.
+The goal of the CUSNC is to maximize the academic success and personal growth of nursing students, as well as serve as a resource for pre-nursing students.
+Membership in CUSNC is open to teachers.
 The purpose of CCEA is threefold: 1.
 To provide opportunities for professional growth in the career of teaching; 2.
 To foster a closer bonding among students with the intention of entering the teaching profession; 3.
 To encourage interchange with student associations related to teaching at other colleges and universities.
-Students in this club will also become members of the Student NJ Education Association.
+Students in this club will also become members of the Student NJ Education Association(NJEA).

 Advisor – James Vivinetto